xanzhu/Xanzhu.com/content/en/blog/Apple-Silicon-Virtual-Machine-Setup.md

 ---

 ::alert
-Installation for Windows 11 has changed slightly checkout the :PageLink{title="Updated Guide" url="/blog/install-windows-utm-apple-silicon"}
+Installation for Windows 11 has changed slightly check out the :PageLink{title="Updated Guide" url="/blog/install-windows-utm-apple-silicon"}
 ::

 If you're a developer or tech enthusiast, you may need to use multiple operating systems for projects or personal use.